 square one.
 But still, the lack of finance was a major obstacle.

 Meanwhile, Rachel Browne another ISFP Board member had been

-the boundaries in a manner which would make many publishers extremely
+boundaries in a manner that would make many publishers extremely

 nervous.
 What do you you do?
 Do you send off proposal after proposal,